Energy Intensive Industries (EII) Schemes

 • Battery production

-This scheme entitles applicants to an “exemption from the indirect costs of funding Contracts for Difference (CFD), the Renewables Obligation (RO) and the small-scale Feed in Tariff (FIT)”.
+This scheme helps EII businesses stay competitive by allowing eligible applicants to get partial compensation for their energy costs.
+It provides successful applicants with an “exemption from the indirect costs of funding Contracts for Difference (CFD), the Renewables Obligation (RO) and the small-scale Feed in Tariff (FIT)”, and other non-commodity costs.

 The scheme focuses on primary and secondary industrial sectors, including the manufacturing, engineering, mining, and quarrying sectors.